study-ORCATech-cloud/docker-labs/Basics/LAB03-Volumes/README.md

 - Understand when to use bind mounts vs. named volumes vs. tmpfs
 - Practice mounting host directories for development
 - Manage Docker volumes from the CLI
-- Use Docker Compose to define and mount volumes

 ## Prerequisites